digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/Miscellaneous/Miscellaneous.md

   - VOL2: `0909464979`
 - Pre-Catalytic Converter Oxygen sensor has a 22mm nut.
 Specialty tools are available through automotive retailers but a well placed adjustable spanner with a 25mm max size has been proven to work.
 - [Series 1](../../Miscellaneous/SeriesInformation/SeriesInformation.md#series-1) Lower control arms (09/99 - 04/00) hard to find at time of writing.
 S1 recommendation is to replace the ball joint/bush(es) rather than the arm due to supply difficulties
+- Transmission between column shift and floor shift automatics appear to have different mounting locations for shift linkages.
+Bell housing appears to be only big difference that would require replacing to adapt between the 2